Drug Evaluation Committee 2009-37 Preservation of Older Drug Summaries at Investigator Sites

 Question

-When a revised version of an investigational new drug summary is provided to a site, is it necessary for the site to retain the previous version?
+If a revised version of the investigational new drug summary is provided to the Investigator Site, is it necessary for the Investigator Site to retain the previous version?

 Background/Reason

-According to the "Documents and Records Pertaining to Clinical Trials" (October 2, 2007, NHI Drugs and Foods Review No. 1002002*), the medical institution is required to retain the "Investigational New Drug Summary (including the revised version)".
+According to the "Documents and Records Pertaining to Clinical Trials" (October 2, 2007, NHI Drugs and Foods Review No. 1002002*), Investigator Sites are required to retain the "Investigational New Drug Summary (including the revised version)," and there is an opinion that all versions including the previous version must be retained.

-We are aware of the need to keep a record indicating that the previous version was provided to the site and kept for the required period.
+We are aware of the need to keep a record indicating that the previous version was provided to the Investigator Site and kept for the required period of time.

-Regarding the investigational new drug summary submitted by the sponsor to the head of the implementing institution, all versions must be kept under the responsibility of the person in charge of record keeping (GCP Article 41).
-However, as stated in Article 41, Paragraph 1, Guidance 2 of GCP and Q&A of "Standard Operating Guideline for Acceptance of Monitoring and Audit" (Pharmaceutical Affairs Council, No. 889, July 24, 2000), if the site and sponsor determine that there is no need for duplicate retention by the person responsible for record keeping, investigator, investigational drug manager, etc., then the investigator and sponsor are required to retain the same version.
+Regarding the investigational new drug summary submitted by the sponsor to the head of the Investigator Site, all versions must be kept under the responsibility of the person in charge of record keeping (GCP Article 41).
+However, as stated in Article 41, Paragraph 1, Guidance 2 of GCP and Q&A of "Standard Operating Guideline for Acceptance of Monitoring and Audit" (Pharmaceutical Affairs Council, No. 889, July 24, 2000), if the Investigator Site and the sponsor determine that there is no need for duplicate retention, the investigator, investigational drug manager, or other party responsible for record-keeping may submit a copy to the chief record keeper.
 If the sponsor determines that there is no need for duplicate storage, it is not necessary for the investigator, investigational drug manager, etc. to store all versions of the record.
-However, as mentioned in your question, I think it is necessary to be able to show in the record that the investigator, drug product manager, etc. received the previous version of the investigational new drug summary at that time.
+However, as mentioned in your question, it is necessary to be able to show in the record that the investigator, investigational product manager, etc. received the previous version of the investigational product summary at that time.

 GCP Article 41, Paragraph 1 Guidance 2

-The investigator must preserve documents or records related to the conduct of the clinical trial in accordance with the instructions of the head of the investigational site.
+The investigator must preserve documents or records related to the conduct of the clinical trial in accordance with the instructions of the head of the Investigator Site.

 Q&A for Standard Operating Guideline for Acceptance of Monitoring and Audit (Pharmaceutical Affairs Council No. 889, July 24, 2000)